Lines of Thought in Large Language Models

 \paragraph{Implications.} Just like molecules in a gas or birds in a flock, the complex system formed by billions of artificial neurons in interaction exhibits some simple, macroscopic properties.
 It can be described by ensemble statistics with a well defined random component.
 Previously, \citet{aubry2024transformeralignmentlargelanguage} had also uncovered specific dynamical features, notably \emph{token alignment}, in transformer stacks of a wide variety of trained models.

-That's not to say that reduced complexity representations are necessarily useful in practice.
-Individual trajectory variability persists, and is essential to accurately predict next tokens and continue textual inputs.
-Thus, it is not immediately apparent to us whether the low-dimensionality structures identified could lead to avenues for compressing or ablating transformers, although it might.

-Yet, patterns are explanatory.
+Patterns are explanatory.
 Our concern here has been primarily to discover some of the mechanisms implicitly encoded in the weights of trained language models.